Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/cleanup.rst

    | Menu:     :menuselection:`Mesh --> Clean up --> Degenerate Dissolve`

-This tool collapses / removes geometry which you typically wont want.
+This tool collapses / removes geometry which you typically won't want.

 - Edges with no length.